aethersh/as215207.net/src/content/pop/bay.md

 bay is a vps from Paradox Networks that allows us to access [FREMIX](https://fremix.exchange/).

-It runs Alpine Linux with BIRDv2/Pathvector.
+It runs NixOS with BIRDv2/Pathvector.
 It is located in the San Francisco Bay Area, hence the name.